-Apocalyptic Literature; Multimedia Composition; Creative Nonfiction; 21st Century Literatures; The Essay; Writing Studies; Teacher Training/Pedagogy; Graphic Narratives.
+Reading in Slow Motion; Multimedia Composition; The Essay; Creative Nonfiction; 21st Century Literatures; Apocalyptic Literature; Writing Studies; Teacher Training/Pedagogy; Graphic Narratives.

-Professor Miller has co-authored Habits of the Creative Mind (2019, 2nd edition) with Ann Jurecic.
+Professor Miller is the co-author, with Ann Jurecic, of Habits of the Creative Mind (2019, 2nd edition).
 This collection of essays works with the idea that writing is a technology for thinking new thoughts and that one learns to use writing for this purpose through practice.
 Composed with the reflective teacher in mind, Habits promotes an approach to writing that keeps open and alive the questions that are central to our humanity.